COVID-19 Testing in Omaha

-TotalWellness, a national wellness company, is now offering COVID-19 testing for the Omaha community.
+TotalWellness, a national wellness company, is offering COVID-19 testing for the Omaha community.
 Appointments are available Monday – Friday, 8:45 a.m. – 4 p.m.
 We are closed from 11:45 a.m. to 12:15 p.m. for a lunch break.
 We occasionally offer weekend appointments, so be sure to check our scheduling tool for current schedule.
 TotalWellness COVID-19 testing will be closed on Thursday, November 26 and Friday, November 27 to allow our employees to celebrate Thanksgiving.
-Testing will be held at 9324 H Court, Omaha NE 68127 in the outside parking lot.
+Testing will be held at 9324 H Court, Omaha, NE 68127 in the outside parking lot.
 We are accepting patients nine years and older.

 TotalWellness is utilizing the Sofia 2 for our COVID-19 testing service.
 Sofia 2 SARS Antigen FIA is a rapid point-of-care test for the detection of COVID-19.
 These diagnostic tests quickly detect fragments of proteins found on or within the virus by testing samples collected from the nasal cavity using swabs.
 The same approach is used in rapid tests for flu, strep throat and other infections that are run at the doctor’s office.
 It has received emergency use authorization (EUA) from the US Food and Drug Administration (FDA) for the COVID-19 diagnosis.
 Antigen tests are very specific for the virus, but are not as sensitive as molecular PCR tests.
 This test has 96.7% sensitivity and 100% specificity.

-If you are a business that is interested in purchasing tests for employees, we have a voucher program that is available.
+If you are a local business that’s interested in purchasing tests for your employees, we have a voucher program that is available.
 Contact our sales team for more information.
 If you are hosting a large event, like a wedding, group pricing is also available.
 Please email us at firstname.lastname@example.org with details about your event.

-We will take cash payment onsite or you can pay online via credit card.
+We will take cash payment at the time of appointment or you can pay online via credit card.
 We also accept insurance, but you need to submit information online before arriving for your appointment.

-There are three types of tests available for COVID-19: polymerase chain reaction (PCR), antigen, and antibody (serology) testing.
+There are three types of tests available for COVID-19 currently: polymerase chain reaction (PCR), antigen, and antibody (serology) testing.
 PCR and antigen tests detect whether a person is currently infected, and serology detects whether a person had an infection in the past.
-At this time, TotalWellness only offers antigen testing.